liamchampkin/liamchampkin/content/notes/hasSelector.md

 ```

-but the CMS forces you to have
+but the CMS forces you to have...

 ```html